nats-io/nats-architecture-and-design/adr/ADR-32.md

 - `name` - an alphanumeric human-readable string used to describe the endpoint.
 Multiple endpoints can have the same names.
+- `handler` - request handler - see [Request Handling](#Request-Handling)
-- `subject` - a NATS subject on which the endpoint will be registered.
+- `subject` - an optional NATS subject on which the endpoint will be registered.
 A subject is created by concatenating the subject provided by the user with group prefix (if applicable).
-- `handler` - request handler - see [Request Handling](#Request-Handling)
+If subject is not provided, use `name` instead.

 Enpoints can be created either on the service directly (`Service.addEndpoint()`) or on a group (`Group.addEndpoint`).